Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Concept of a conversion spectrometer for future searches

-A photon pair-spectrometer with an active converter is the candidate technology to achieve an excellent resolution for the \SI{52.8}{MeV} photon measurement.
-An incident photon is converted into an electron--positron pair within a thin conversion layer, and the pair tracks are precisely measured by a pair-tracker layer coupled to the converter (\figref{fig:pairspectrometer}).
-A crystal scintillator is considered as the converter material, which enables the measurement of the energy loss of electron--positron pairs traversing inside the converter while providing high conversion probability.
-The energy of an incident photon is then reconstructed as
+As introduced in \secref{sec:Introduction}, a conversion spectrometer employing an active converter is a candidate technology for achieving the high resolution required for \SI{52.8}{MeV} photon measurements.
+An incident photon is converted into an $e^+e^-$ pair within a thin conversion layer, and both tracks are precisely measured by a pair-tracking layer coupled to the converter (\figref{fig:pairspectrometer}).
+Here, we define a cylindrical coordinate system for the detector, where the $z$-axis is aligned with the muon beam direction (as shown in \figref{fig:fullsketch}).
+A magnetic field $B$ is applied along the $z$-axis, and $\phi$ represents the azimuthal angle.

-where $E_{e^\pm}$ denotes the momenta measured by the tracking layer, and $E_\mathrm{dep}$ is the measured energy deposit in the active converter.
-The converter also measures the timing of pair tracks at the re-entry points after making a half-turn ($t_\mathrm{hit}^{e^\pm}$), and the photon conversion time is reconstructed with time-of-flight corrections ($t_\mathrm{TOF}^{e^\pm}$),
+We utilize a crystal scintillator as the converter material, as it provides a high conversion probability while enabling the measurement of energy loss by $e^+e^-$ pairs traversing the converter.
+The total energy of an incident photon is expressed as: